Skip to main content

 Overview

-A Subscription is a reactive binding between your model and a long-running stream.
-You declare which part of the model the subscription depends on, and Foldkit manages the stream lifecycle automatically, starting it when the component mounts and restarting it whenever those dependencies change.
+A Subscription is a reactive binding between your Model and a long-running stream — timers, WebSocket connections, keyboard input, resize observers, anything that produces a continuous stream of events.
+You declare which part of the Model the Subscription depends on, and Foldkit manages the stream lifecycle automatically, starting it when dependencies are met and stopping it when they change.

-import { Duration, Effect, Schema as S, Stream } from 'effect'
+import { Duration, Schema as S, Stream } from 'effect'

 import { Subscription } from 'foldkit'